Netherlands national baseball team: 2023

 After two runs to the prior WBC semi-finals, the Netherlands failed to advance past the first round in 2023.
 All five teams in its pool finished with a 2–2 record, but Cuba and Italy advanced on tiebreakers while the Dutch, Chinese Taipei, and Panama were eliminated.

 2026

-Team Netherlands will compete against Israel, the Dominican Republic, Venezuela, and Nicaragua in the 2026 WBC on March 6–11, 2026, at LoanDepot Park in Miami, Florida in Pool D.
+The Netherlands finished fourth in Pool D of the 2026 WBC on March 6–11, 2026, at LoanDepot Park in Miami, Florida.
+Ozzie Albies hit a walk-off home run to defeat Nicaragua, but the team lost to Israel, the Dominican Republic, and eventual champions Venezuela.

-Five-time MLB All-Star Andruw Jones will manage the Netherlands.
-Infielder and four-time All Star Xander Bogaerts and Gold Glove center fielder Ceddanne Rafaela have both committed to play in the tournament.
+Hall of Famer Andruw Jones managed the team, which included All-Stars Ozzie Albies, Bogaerts, Gregorius, and Jansen as well as Gold Glove center fielder Ceddanne Rafaela.
+Several former team members could not participate, with Profar suspended by MLB for failing a performance-enhancing substance test and Schoop recently arrested in Curaçao on suspicion of possession of prohibited firearms.

 Results and fixtures

 The following is a list of professional baseball match results currently active in the latest version of the WBSC World Rankings, as well as any future matches that have been scheduled.